tsy24/tp/docs/DeveloperGuide.md

 1. User requests to list tasks
 2. NurseyBook shows a list of tasks
 3. User requests to delete a specific task in the list
-4. NurseyBook deletes the person
+4. NurseyBook deletes the task

     Use case ends.